igorskyflyer/igorskyflyer/past-work.md

 #### 🧮 Custom Sorting Algorithm

-> Designed a performant sorting algorithm for large datasets (thousands of lines), praised by the client for its speed and adaptability.
+> Designed a performant sorting algorithm for large datasets (thousands of lines), delivered on time and praised by the client as "smart work."

 ---